jackyzha0/quartz/content/02 - Project/Data Science/Convolutional Neural Network.md

 | ----- | ------- |
 | ![[Pasted image 20231025221150.png]]      |  ![[Pasted image 20231027210230.png]]       |

 This can be described as a **SE-ResNet** module using the **Standard SE block**.
-In a lot of implementations found online, FC layers are implemented with convolution layers (does FC mean convolutions instead of linear layers?).
+In a lot of implementations found online, FC layers are implemented with convolution layers.
 Let's compare it to the models proposed by the author of the paper:
 ![[Pasted image 20231025222138.png | center ]]
 ***What is the purpose of Squeeze and Excitation Block?*** Refer to the resources below for in-depth description.
 Below is a take on the **intuition** behind SE networks.